maphew/zadam-trilium-wiki/Attributes.md

 * `sqlConsoleHome` - default location of SQL console notes
 * `bookmarked` and `bookmarkFolder` - see [[Bookmarks]]
 * `shareXXX` labels described in [[Sharing]]
+* `keyboardShortcut` can be defined as e.g. "Ctrl+I".
+Pressing this keyboard combination will then bring you to the note on which it is defined.
+Note that Trilium must be reloaded/restarted (Ctrl+R) for changes to be in effect.

 ## Relations
 Relation is a kind of link between two notes.